-Each LCD keyset user can configure their display to see the name and number in the display.
+Each LCD keyset user can configure their display to see the name and number in the display on all inbound direct calls.

 Next Call

 In the event that you have a call waiting or a camped-on call at your keyset, you can press the NEXT key to display the Caller ID information associated with this next call in queue at your station.
 Either the Caller ID name or number will show in the display depending on your selection.